Alexis Sanchez injury: Man Utd star limps out of Reading FA Cup clash | Goal.com

 Injury concern for Man Utd as Alexis limps out of Reading clash

-Manchester United forward Alexis Sanchez limped off during the second half of his side's FA Cup clash with Reading.
+Manchester United forward Alexis Sanchez limped off during the second half of his side's FA Cup clash with Reading with what appeared a hamstring injury.

-The Chilean had just returned from a hamstring issue, and it appears to be a recurrence of the same problem that has forced him off, with the former Arsenal man pointing to the back of his leg as he pulled up on 64 minutes before being replaced by Marcus Rashford.
+The Chilean had only just returned from a hamstring issue, and it appears to be a recurrence of the same problem, with the former Arsenal man pointing to the back of his leg as he pulled up on 64 minutes before being replaced by Marcus Rashford.

-However, speaking after the match, interim boss Ole Gunnar Solskjaer played down the severity of the injury.
+Speaking after the match, interim boss Ole Gunnar Solskjaer expressed his hope that the injury wouldn't be a serious problem, with Sanchez making what was his first start for the club since November 7.

-"We are going to have some days to recover and then train hard because we know that if that performance is repeated at Wembley against Spurs, we are not going to come back with a clean sheet and any points," he added.
+"We are going to have some days to recover and then train hard because we know that if that performance is repeated at Wembley against Spurs, we are not going to come back with a clean sheet and any points."

-Sanchez - who made his first start under Solskjaer - made his way towards the benches and not down the tunnel, before accidentally taking his new manager's seat.
+Sanchez - who was making his first start under Solskjaer - made his way towards the bench and not down the tunnel after he was withdrawn, before accidentally taking his new manager's seat.

-United's number seven provided the assist for United's second goal, sliding the ball through for Romelu Lukaku - also starting for the first time under the new boss - who rounded Anssi Jaakkola and slotted home from an acute angle.
+United's No.7 provided the assist for his side's second goal, sliding the ball through for Romelu Lukaku - also starting for the first time under the new boss - who rounded Anssi Jaakkola and slotted home from an acute angle.

 Just two minutes before Sanchez's injury, Juan Mata - scorer of United's first goal from a penalty awarded by VAR once Fred's strike was disallowed - made way for 19-year-old Tahith Chong to make his competitive debut for the club.

-Despite Reading dominating the ball with 60% possession, the Red Devils' incisiveness in front of goal, coupled with an inability from the visitors to turn their possession into meaningful chances meant that the hosts strolled to a relatively comfortable 2-0 win at Old Trafford, with Sanchez's injury the lone black spot on an otherwise positive day.
+Despite Reading dominating the ball with 60% possession, the Red Devils would ease to a 2-0 win to make it five wins in five under Solskjaer.

-Solsjkaer earns his fifth successive win at the helm - with United scoring 16 goals in the process - and he will hope to turn five wins into six as they return to Premier League action, travelling to Wembley to face Tottenham and potentially gain revenge for their embarrassing 3-0 defeat at Old Trafford earlier this season.
+United have also scored 16 goals during Solskjaer's time in charge although will expect a tougher test at Wembley as they face Tottenham in the Premier League in their next fixture.

-Reading look to bounce back from their FA Cup elimination but face a tricky task as they host play-off chasing Nottingham Forest in the Championship.
+Reading, meanwhile, will look to bounce back from their FA Cup elimination as they host play-off chasing Nottingham Forest in the Championship.

 United will find out who they will face in the fourth round on Monday night, when the draw takes place.